richtastic/ff/src/3DR/wiki/app.md

 	- backwards affine?
 CCW vs CW X->Y direction?

+- RIFT scores are poorer than flat-SAD scores
+	=> is there some error in rfits?

+	_progressiveR3DSizing2

 x pass along reprojection error sigma to dense pair candidates
 	x some pairs may not have the relative error to use => assume some low number, max tolerable, eg < 1% = 5px @ 500px

-- maximum suppression top points
-- make haystack only a few features wide (1/5 to 1/10 the hypotenuse)
-- iterate on haystacks to collect top points
-- get RIFT samples of top up-to-10 candidates
+x maximum suppression top points x make haystack only a few features wide (1/5 to 1/10 the hypotenuse) x iterate on haystacks to collect top points x get RIFT samples of top up-to-10 candidates
-- get initial RIFT samples of corners
-- compare candidates
-- keep top 2 matches & scores
+- get initial RIFT samples of corners x compare candidates x keep top 2 matches & scores

 - do a->b & b->a loop